People ask about traumatized cat symptoms a lot and in this article we will outline all the symptoms of a traumatized cat.

 Or a specific color or size, or design.
 So try to watch and see if your cat is not using it because of size or color.

-Puffing of fur or tail unnecessarily is not a good sign in cats as it can sometimes be associated with traumatic experiences like fighting with another cat.
+Puffing fur or tail unnecessarily is not a good sign in cats, as it can sometimes be associated with traumatic experiences like fighting with another cat.

 Puffing of fur or tail is something that is normal in cats for many reasons, but what is not normal is when it is associated with an event.